 When Google founders Larry Page and Sergey Brin wrote their first search algorithm in 1996, it was built on the idea that when websites link to one particular website, that website must be authoritative and high quality.

 Over the past 23 years, Google has updated their algorithm thousands of times.
-In 2018 alone, they reported 3,234 changes to their algorithm.
+In 2019, they reported 3,620 changes to their algorithm.
 Those changes have made Google’s algorithm much more sophisticated.
 Despite all of those changes, links between websites, or backlinks, are still one of Google’s top ranking factors.

 Even though Google hasn’t changed the importance of backlinks, they have introduced different types of backlinks that determine how the search engine handles links between websites.